ashraypai/BlogPosts/AR Setup/README.md

 1) In the Hierarchy right click, 3D Object -> Cube

-2) Reduce the scale of cube to 0.5, 0.5, 0.5
+2) Reduce the scale of cube to (0.5, 0.5, 0.5)

 3) Drag it in Z-direction till it is seen in the Game view.

 4) [ Make sure your phone is connected and Debug mode is enabled and allowed on your phone] Click on File -> Build Settings -> Add Open Scene -> Build and Run.

-5) Give a name to your apk and save it.
+5) Give a name to your APK and save it.

 6) Wait for the build to be completed and the app to launch in your phone.

 ![](Img_and_Vid/Step7.gif)

-7) After launching if you are able to see the cube and it is tracked when you move the phone, this would mean that all the setting are prefect and you should not have any problem
+7) After launching if you are able to see the cube and it is tracked when you move the phone, this would mean that all the setting are prefect and you should not have any problem.

 ![](Img_and_Vid/Step8.gif)

-## PERSONNEL SUGGESTION
+## Personal suggestion

-Once you have it tested and ready, save the project and exit it.
+Once you have the project tested and ready, save and exit it.
-Navigate to the location of this project and rename it as Template.
+Navigate to the location of this project and rename it as a Template.
-Next time if you want to create a new AR Project, just make another copy of the template and start working directly , you will not have to do this entire process again!!
+Next time if you want to create a new AR Project, just make another copy of the template and start working directly ,you will not have to do this entire process again!!

+## Summary

+- asdfasd
+- aasdf
+- asdf

+If you are interested in creating your own amazing AR and VR apps you can learn more about it on https://dineshpunni.com/immersive-insiders
+And if you have any questions don't hesitate to reach out!

+- Ashray